The Garden Grazer

 Customizing

-Nuts + vegan cheese: Toss in pine nuts for crunch, vegan parmesan cheese, vegan feta cheese crumbles, etc.
+Nuts & vegan cheese: Toss in pine nuts for crunch, vegan feta cheese crumbles, or toasted almond slivers.

-Olive oil: I make this recipe oil-free, however feel free to toss in a tablespoon of olive oil if desired.
+Olive oil: I prepare this recipe oil-free, however feel free to drizzle in a tablespoon of olive oil to the dressing if desired.
 (Or cook your asparagus with vegan butter for a richer taste.)

 For more inspiration, also browse all vegan spring recipes.